Your Telecommunications, Media and Entertainment Experts

 As a key partner for our clients in Telecommunication, Media and Entertainment services, our teams are intervening in different areas.
 We are developing services and solutions for our clients, involving experts from our different business lines.
 This includes in particular:

 Fiber optics is a major building block in telecommunications infrastructure.
-With several new data-heavy technologies coming to the fore (computer networks, multimedia, voice, data, video etc.), fibre optics’ wide bandwidth is the ideal solution for today’s market.
-The fiber optic cable market is expected to grow at CAGR of 12.26% for the next four years as a result. *
+With several new data-heavy technologies coming to the fore (computer networks, multimedia, voice, data, video etc.), fiber optics’ wide bandwidth is the ideal solution for today’s market.
+The fiber optic cable market is expected to grow at CAGR of 12.26% for the next four years as a result.

 At Amaris Consulting, we have several hundred resources working on fiber technologies, including fiber-to-the-home (FttH), fiber-to-the-office (FttO), or fiber-to-the-antenna (FttA).
 Our expertise in fiber stretches from project management to audit and compliance, as well as complete process overviews with end-to-end solution design (HLD), engineering office for low-level design (LLD), field deployment, and support integration.